deeppavlov/DeepPavlov/docs/components/faq.rst

 -  **vectorizer** - vectorizer of incoming sentences.
 It can be word embeddings vectorizer, bag of words vectorizer, tf-idf vectorizer and etc. Th output is vectorized sentences (numeric vectors).

--  **faq_model** - This is faq model that classify incoming question.
+-  **classifier** - This is faq model that classify incoming question.
 Model receive vectorized train sentences and vectorized question for inference.
 Output is classified answer from train dataset.

 Vectorizers